Why We Try to Avoid People With Sales Experience

 Experienced salespeople are often jaded.
 Years of rejection, bad management, broken commission structures, and promises that did not materialise have calcified their thinking and attitudes.
 They go through the motions because the motions are automatic.
 But the genuine curiosity that closes deals, the real interest in the buyer’s problem, left the building years ago.

-They know how to fake it.
+Salespeople are master manipulators and they become masters in how to fake it.
 Every shortcut, every metric manipulation, every way to look busy while doing nothing.
 They learned these at the last place, and the place before that and all the other crappy salespeople they worked with had a bunch of other shortcuts.
 They are not even conscious of it anymore.
 It is just how they work.

 To be fair, a truly experienced salesperson is a rare and valuable thing.
 They trust the process when everything feels like it is falling apart.
 They have the thick skin that only comes from years of rejection and they know that a bad week is just a bad week.
 They understand the game at a level that takes years to develop and cannot be taught in a classroom.